 This course will give you both an understanding about teaching outdoors and also practical tips and support for delivering outdoor learning.

-The module will be available on the Education Scotland PLL course site and will be live from 17th August 2020.
+The module is available on the Education Scotland PLL course site.
 You need to register to access the site, this can be from a local authority email or glow email: https://professionallearning.education.gov.scot/learn/learning-activities/teaching-learning-outdoors/step-1

 Supporting Learning Outdoors (2 hour on-line module)